 - If you are admitted as a visiting student, you will receive an acceptance email with direction for obtaining your university netID and password.
 You will receive a separate email with instructions on how to register for classes online through MyAccess.
 Please see the Registration Process page for more information.

 - If your Consortium Coordinator denies your request to apply as a visiting student, you should apply as a consortium student by completing the necessary registration paperwork provided to you by your Consortium Coordinator.
 Please note that your registration will be processed once all Georgetown degree and non-degree seeking students have had the opportunity to register for classes in a given session.
 Please see the Registration Process page for more details on registering as a consortium student.

-Summer School courses are open to the following individuals:
+Summer Sessions courses are open to the following individuals:

 - Newly admitted or continuing undergraduate and graduate students in good standing at Georgetown.

 - Undergraduate and graduate students in good standing at other colleges and universities, with submission of application and official transcript(s).
 Good standing is defined as having a 2.00 minimum GPA ("C" average) at the undergraduate level or a 3.00 GPA ("B" average) at the graduate level.

 - High school students, recommended by their principals or guidance counselors, who will have completed at least their freshman year with a "B" average or better at the time of enrollment, and whose high school program applications are approved by the Associate Dean of Georgetown Summer Sessions.